antonyh/vagrant-tomcat/README.md

 Notes
 =====

-I've used the 'chef/fedora-20' box, because that's what I had to hand.
-Fork and change if you need, it should work with any RHL / Centos / Fedora.
+I've used the 'bento/fedora-21' box, because that's what I had to hand.
+Fork and change if you need, it should work with any RHL / Centos / Fedora (if you change the references to yum into dnf).

 It uses Puppet to install the tools.